No items found.

 Realistic clinical simulations — without SIM center dependency

-Replace or supplement SP and SIM experiences when resources are limited
+• Replace or supplement SP and SIM experiences when time and resources are limited

 DDx evaluates clinical reasoning in a way that mirrors PA responsibilities — not just test performance.

-• Track longitudinally across the didactic and clinical phases
+• Track learner and cohort performance longitudinally across didactic and clinical phases through centralized dashboards

 • Establish benchmarks to reduce variability across sites and preceptors